Let's build a better Jamaica

 And it would not cost the taxpayer an extra tax dollar.

 This section highlights why the Jamaican people need to rid themselves of the self serving parliamentarians who run the country to maintain poverty, crime and hopelessness.
-Jamaica receives copious amounts of solar radiation and wind, has no waste-to-energy but is transitioning from oil to LNG at great expense.
+Jamaica receives copious amounts of solar radiation and wind, has no waste-to-energy but transitioned from oil to LNG at great expense.
 How come?
 Because of falsehoods and corruption.
 Their energy policy is destroying Jamaica.

 We are told that the destruction of many of our communities is necessary because every year bauxite mining contributes over US$1 billion to the economy.
 We were told that mining contributed US$1.3 billion in 2018.